dy/sprae/r&d.md

     - cannot be used on its own
   4. :local=""
   5. :ctx=""
+  6. `:scope` and `:with` are different directives.
+First creates a block scope, second extends state with an object.

 ### [x] Should we extend `:with-<x>`, `:class-<x>`, `:style-<x>`, `:data-<x>`? -> no: duplication, syntax mismatch